 Step 4.
 When you feel you can no longer control the movement backward, use your quads to extend your knees and come back to the starting position.
 Use the band to help you pull yourself back.

-Sets of 5–10 reps are a good target, but you may only be able to manage a few reps with these at first.
+Try for 2 sets of 5–10 reps, but you may only be able to manage a few reps with these at first.
 Do them with control and progress gradually.
+As you get stronger, you can eventually ditch the band and use your bodyweight alone, unassisted.

 Copenhagen Plank